- Tailoring Your Teaching for Each Student

 The subject you choose to teach depends on your own skills as well as the demand, but most importantly, it must be something you are passionate about.

 There might be a lot of GCSE students who need help for their upcoming maths exam, so if you have a degree in Physics, this could be helpful.

 It gets complicated when the level of study is higher or your credentials don't cover all aspects of your student's course.

-If you have achieved grade 8 in playing the piano, of course you're qualified to teach beginners, but this doesn't necessarily mean you can help someone prepare for their AS level music exam.
+If you have achieved grade 8 in playing the piano, of course you're qualified to teach English online to beginners, but this doesn't necessarily mean you can help someone prepare for their AS level music exam.

 It's because of these differences in levels of speciality that the price for one hour of tuition varies from subject to subject.

 Deciding whether or not you are qualified to teach a pupil is down to you.
 It's important to learn to refuse any jobs you do not feel comfortable teaching since your job should be about providing the student with the best possible help.

 So be the reading tutor, Spanish tutor or biology tutor you always wanted to be!
 As long as you feel at ease with the student's level, both sides will be happy.

 Aspects of a Private Tutor Job

 In home Tutoring is about providing educational support and goes back longer that you'd imagine.
 History books show that tutors were present in Ancient Greece and Medieval England.
 At its origin, private tuition was about teaching reading and writing to children of the nobility, either one to one or in small groups.